GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/environment-fields/en.md

 ## Configuring access to the environment constants

 We must configure the list of allowed environment variables and constants that can be queried.
 By default, this list is initially empty.
-(Unless the unsafe default settings to <a href="https://graphql-api.com/guides/config/building-static-sites" target="_blank">build static sites</a> are enabled, in which case any name is allowed by default.)
+(Unless the non-restrictive default settings to <a href="https://graphql-api.com/guides/config/building-static-sites" target="_blank">build static sites</a> are enabled, in which case any name is allowed by default.)

 Each entry can either be: